 Recognizing the WIB’s excellence in business services, the U.S. Department of Labor’s Employment and Training Administration named the Southwest Missouri WIB as a protege in DOL’s National Business Learning Partnership that ran 2006-2008.
 The Missouri Division of Workforce Development (DWD) prioritized the Southwest WIB among the top four of Missouri’s most innovative WIBs to participate in a national study on WIB Quality Benchmarking.
 In 2007, Gov. Blunt presented the Directors Innovation and Leadership Award to Jasen Jones at the state’s annual economic development conference.

 The WIB found a niche throughout 2008-2010 in the WIRED framework from the U.S. Department of Labor.
 WIRED stands for Workforce Innovation in Regional Economic Development.
 DOL awarded a Regional Innovation Grant (RIG) to the WIB and its emerging partnerships with WIBs, educators, business leaders, and economic developers throughout the greater Four-States region with neighboring Southeast Kansas, Northeast Oklahoma, and Northwest Arkansas.
-Early research and strategic functions of the RIG helped incubate what is now the Joplin Regional Prosperity Initiative.
+Early research and strategic functions of the RIG helped incubate what is now the Joplin Regional Partnership.
 Collaboration continues to this day of the Four-State region WIBs in the Heartland 411 partnership.
 DOL, EMSI, and IEDC all published national case studies on the WIB’s successes.

 Southwest Missouri was one of the earlier adopters of true one-stop integration.
 The WIB launched its first integration pilots in 2008-2009 and achieved one of Missouri’s first official quality charters through DWD.
 Missouri launched its Next Generation Career Center (NGCC) framework.
 The WIB’s earlier successes and lessons learned through the pilots helped Joplin and Monett flourish through NGCC.